imjoseangel/sandbox/kubernetes/netdebug/README.md

 1. Use specific `ndots` for your application under `spec - dnsConfig`.
 Remember that `ndots:1` ignores the `search` list because the query name satisfies the ndots threshold (At least one dot).

 Using the agressive `ndots:1` forces to use a full domain for every intra-node communication.
-The use of fully qualified names can be described as a "workaround" in different resources, but
+The use of fully qualified names can be described as a *"workaround"* in different resources.
+I personally see it as a proper implementation.

-When the application has lots of DNS request this change will increase the its performace and latency.
+When the application has lots of DNS requests, this change increases its performace and latency.

 ```yaml
 ---